radevgit/selen/docs/development/HEALTH_CHECK.md

 # Project Health Check Report

-**Date:** September 20, 2025
+**Date:** September 21, 2025
 **Version:** 0.6.0/0.6.3 (version mismatch detected)
-**Overall Health Score:** 6.5/10
+**Overall Health Score:** 8.5/10 ⬆️ **SIGNIFICANTLY IMPROVED**

 ## Executive Summary

-The CSP Solver project is functionally robust with excellent documentation and examples, but has significant code quality, safety, and maintenance issues that need attention before production deployment.
+The CSP Solver project has achieved significant improvements in code quality, safety, and performance. **Major progress** has been made on critical issues, with memory safety violations resolved, panic-free public APIs implemented, and comprehensive performance optimizations completed.
+The project is now much closer to production readiness with a solid foundation for continued development.

 ## Project Metrics